resque/resque-unique_by_arity/README.md

     #...
   )

   # Core hashing algorithm for a job used for *all 3 types* of uniqueness
   # @return [Array<String, arguments>], where the string is the unique digest, and arguments are the specific args that were used to calculate the digest
-  def self.redis_unique_hash(payload)
+  def self.redis_unique_hash(payload, arity_for_uniqueness = 1)
     #       for how the built-in version works
     # uniqueness_args = payload["args"] # over simplified & ignoring arity
     # args = { class: job, args: uniqueness_args }